sahajamit/sahajamit.github.io/_posts/2017-8-10-Mystery-Of-stale-Element-Reference-Exception.md

 If you are a Selenium developer than you would have surely faced this mysterious exception called "**StaleElementReferenceException**"

 Why exactly it comes?
-This has been my favorite interview questions since last many years and most of the time candidates gets confused it with NoSuchElementException.
+This has been my favorite interview question since last many years and most of the time candidates gets confused it with NoSuchElementException.
 If you have never worked on a dynamic ajax based application then there could be a chance that you have never faced it.

 Let's go little deeper and see why exactly it happens.
 When we run a simple code like this: